Reviewing changes is an important task and the Gerrit Web UI provides many functionalities to make the review process comfortable and efficient.

 Deletes the change.

 The file list shows the files that are modified in the currently viewed patch set.

 In addition to the modified files the file list contains magic files that are generated by Gerrit and which don’t exist in the repository.
 The magic files contain additional commit data that should be reviewable and allow users to comment on this data.
 The magic files are always listed first.
 The following magic files exist:

 The commit message and headers with the parent commit(s), the author information and the committer information.

 Merge List(for merge commits only):

 The list of commits that are being integrated into the destination branch by submitting the merge commit.

-The change screen only presents one patch set at a time.
-Which patch
+The change screen only presents one pair of patch sets (

 Patch Sets drop-down